-- The plan pays at least 60% of the total allowed cost of benefits that are expected to be incurred
+- The plan pays at least 60% of the total allowed cost of benefits that are expected to be incurred.

 How do I know if my health coverage offers minimum value?

-However, if you’d rather do the calculations manually, the MV percentage is determined by dividing the cost of certain benefits the plan would pay for by the cost of certain benefits for “the standard population,” including amounts the plan pays and amounts the employee pays through cost-sharing.
+However, if you’d rather do the calculations manually, the MV percentage is determined by dividing the cost of certain benefits the plan would pay for by the cost of certain benefits for “the standard population,” including the amounts the plan pays and amounts the employee pays through cost-sharing.
 Then, you’ll convert that number into a percentage.

 What are safe harbors?